 “It transforms the specific relations between the consenter and consentee about a clearly defined action—we can consent to sexual relations, borrowing a car, surgery, and the use of personal information.
-Without consent, the same acts become sexual assault, theft, battery, and an invasion of privacy,” say the authors of “AI and the Ethics of Automating Consent.”
+Without consent, the same act become sexual assault, theft, and an invasion of privacy,” says the authors of “AI and the Ethics of Automating Consent.”

 Modern technology advances so quickly, it runs headlong into ethical dilemmas such as consent without the means to adjudicate them in a timely manner.

 When it comes to our online activity, artificial intelligence systems that collect, process, and generate our personal data intensify many ongoing problems with consent, such as giving us adequate notice, choice, and options to withdraw from sharing data.

 The unpredictable and unforeseen use of data by AI systems has come as a surprise to many in the tech industry.

 “Yet this feature creates problems for notifying users as well as assessing when consent might be required based on potential uses, harms, and consequences,” the authors say.